thenexthub/Codira/docs/proposals/Enums.rst

 and one that happens to be dual to the concept of enums with payload.
-In the whitepaper, we introduce pattern matching by starting from the familiar C case of switching over an integer and gradually introduce the new capabilities of Swift's switch.
+In the whitepaper, we introduce pattern matching by starting from the familiar C case of switching over an integer and gradually introduce the new capabilities of Codira's switch.
 If all ADTs are 'enums', this lets us introduce both features to C programmers organically, starting from the familiar case that looks like C::

   enum Foo { case A, B, C, D }

-  func use(_ x:Foo) {
+  fn use(_ x:Foo) {
     switch x {
     case .A:
     case .B: